-On 31 October, partners took a seat at the roundtable at Melbourne Polytechnic in Preston, to discuss the future of the food and beverage industry.
-Attended by tertiary education partners and food and beverage businesses, the roundtable gave education and business the opportunity to discuss and priorities issues.
+Partners took a seat at the roundtable at Melbourne Polytechnic in Preston, to discuss the future of the food and beverage industry.
+Attended by tertiary education partners and food and beverage businesses, the roundtable gave education and business the opportunity to discuss and prioritise issues.

 Tertiary partners included:

 The roundtable concept is an innovative forum that discusses trends and sets agendas for sustainable and innovative business practices.

 Evidence has shown that relationships between food and beverage businesses and education are not strong.
 By fostering a deeper relationship between them there is greater opportunity to leverage innovation, research and development, and resources.
 The forum gave businesses the opportunity to update education partners on the issues businesses are facing.

 Five key industry trends were defined at the beginning of the forum, highlighting technology’s contribution to progression: